-- The Kubernetes command-line tool kubectl must be installed on the machine that is used to deploy the operator and must be configured to point at your Kubernetes cluster.
+- The Kubernetes command-line tool kubectl must be installed on the machine that is used to run the commands and must be configured to point at your Kubernetes cluster.

 - You must have a Kubernetes cluster at version 1.16 or higher.
 You can check the version number by running the

 - Helm must be installed to use the chart.
 See the Helm documentation for installation instructions.

 Note: The Galasa Ecosystem chart currently supports only x86-64 systems.
 It cannot be installed on ARM64-based systems.

 If role-based access control (RBAC) is active on your Kubernetes cluster, a user with the

 galasa-admin role (or a role with equivalent permissions) is needed to run Helm commands on the cluster.
 This role allows assigned users to run the Helm install, upgrade, and delete commands to interact with the Helm chart.